gyes51y767p/api-design-java-JUnit/Documentation/UserInputRegex.md

 Description: Validating regex patterns before using them in your code to avoid runtime errors caused by invalid patterns.<br>
 Return: Boolean

+>##### RemoveExtraSpaces(String input): String
+Description: Removing extra spaces and tabs from the input string,so the user can use it for create the right regex pattern <br>
+Return: String

+>##### removeSpecialCharacters(String input): String
+Description: removing special characters from the input string after resulting False by using `isRegexPatternValid(String: pattern)`, then the String can be used to crerate your own right regx pattern<br>
+Return: String